Yakutsk Time

 Yakutsk Time (YAKT) is a time zone in Russia which is nine hours ahead of GMT, and six hours ahead of Moscow Time (MSK).
+The time zone is also known as Asia/Yakutsk in the tz datbase.

 The time zone covers Sakha Republic (western part), Amur Oblast and Zabaykalsky Krai.

 On 27 March 2011, Russia moved to year-round daylight saving time.
 Instead of switching between UTC+09:00 in winter and UTC+10:00 in summer, Yakutsk Time became fixed at UTC+10:00 until 2014, when it was reset back to UTC+09:00 year-round.

+IANA time zone database

+In the zone.tab of the IANA time zone database, the zones with the same current offset are: